lukasturcani/stk/docs/source/basic_examples.rst

     )

 Here, ``bb`` will have two :class:`.CarboxylicAcid` functional groups.
-In each the deleter atoms will be the oxygen and hydrogen atom of the ``OH`` group, and the bonder atom will be the carbon atom.
+In each, the deleter atoms will be the oxygen and hydrogen atom of the ``OH`` group, and the bonder atom will be the carbon atom.

 Now, the second way you might want to modify a carobxylic acid group